Canadian Rockies: Calgary Stampede 11 days / Special Event Tours

 Cruise mountain-lined waterways from Maligne Lake to Medicine Lake

 Set off on an expedition into Jasper National Park this morning.
-You’ll visit the steep walls of Maligne Canyon, travel to Medicine Lake and finally arrive at the shores of beautiful Maligne Lake.
+Visit the steep walls of Maligne Canyon, travel to Medicine Lake and finally arrive at the shores of beautiful Maligne Lake.
 Consider joining our optional Maligne Lake Cruise.
 Or, spend the afternoon at leisure.

 Maligne Lake Cruise $69* pp